-One thing that you discover as a yoga teacher is that you are also now a business person.
+One thing that you discover as a yoga teacher training in Vancouver, is that you are also now a business person.
 Of course you teach yoga for the love of it, but you can only teach if people are willing to come to your classes.
 And hopefully return again.

 There is a delicate balance in gaining clients and keeping them.
 We thought it would be helpful to talk about what to do and what not to do when it comes to keeping clients.